-Given the Limited Time that you have and the Infinite Syllabus that you have to prepare for the Civil Services Examination, it becomes very important to manage your time wisely and utilize your energy efficiently.
+Dear Candidate, given the Limited Time that you have and the Infinite Syllabus that you have to prepare for the Civil Services Examination, it becomes very important to manage your time wisely and utilize your energy efficiently.
 It becomes all the more important in light of the fierce competition that you face ahead.
-Here, I recall a line from the book You Can Win by Shiv Khera, that,
+Here, I would like to recall a line from the book You Can Win by Shiv Khera, that,

 “Winners don’t do different things, they do things differently”.

-Now, I would like to brief you about how our approach is different from the rest, for preparing Sociology optional for the Civil Services Examination.
+Now, I would like to brief you about our unique approach for preparing Sociology optional for the Civil Services Examination.

 Thus, following a theme-based approach you would not only realize the depth of understanding that is expected from candidates at this examination but also it would keep you focused throughout your preparation.
 Please note that the theme-based approach would help you develop Mental Framework of the entire syllabus.
 Further, once you are confident that you have understood the broader dimensions of the theme then it would also resist your temptation to collect more and more study material on the same topic.
 Thus, saving you both time as well as energy.
 You will learn this art as we proceed with the syllabus.

-So, when I say Read Relevantly, I simply imply that given the limitations of time and energy, one should focus only on the important themes that underlie a given topic.
-Otherwise, given the vastness of the syllabus, it would be impossible to do justice with all the topics mentioned in the syllabus in a time span of 3-4 months.
-Students must understand that just any information on the topic mentioned in the syllabus may not be equally important from the examination point of view.
-Hence we have to exercise selectivity.
+So, when I say Read Relevantly, I simply imply that given the limitations of time and energy, one should focus only on the important themes that run through the syllabus.
+Otherwise, given the vastness of the syllabus it would be impossible to do justice with all the topics mentioned in the syllabus in a time span of 3-4 months.
+Candidates must understand that just any information on the topic mentioned in the syllabus may not be equally important from the examination point of view.
+Hence we have to be selective in our preparation.

 To Think Logically implies that you must correlate your arguments in a logical manner.
 This will happen only if you have a thorough grasp of the concepts.
 So, Conceptual Understanding and Conceptual Interlinking both are very important.
 But equally important is its practical application in the contemporary scenario.
-So, whatever concepts or theories you study in the syllabus, you must also try to relate them to the contemporary society and changes therein.
-Please remember that conceptual clarity and its practical application is equally important at the interview stage as well, as you may be asked to define or explain any sociological concept and to contextualize it in the light of contemporary developments, both in the national and international arena.
+So, whatever concepts or theories you study in the syllabus, you must also try to relate them with the contemporary society and changes therein.

 Dear Candidate, ultimately, you get only those 3 hours to convince the examiner that how dedicated you are about Civil Services and what importance does it carry in your life.
-So, with our Dialectical Approach (see the page.
-49) to answer writing we will make sure that all your efforts and sacrifices made during the course of preparation for this exam find a reflection in our answers.
+The Dialectical Approach to answer writing in sociology would make sure that your sincere efforts find a reflection in your answers.
 So along with working hard (Hard Work), we also need to work smartly (Smart Work).
-As you would proceed with the chapters you would be guided about note-making and answer-writing.
+As you would proceed with the chapters you would learn more about note-making and answer-writing.
 Please follow the instructions sincerely.